EDMdesigner/EDMdesigner-API-Doc/README.md

   * users {Array} It contains user objects.
 User object should have the following properties:
     * id {String} /REQUIRED/ The id you want to use for this new user.
 Please note that if there is no id then the server will automatically ignore that input!
 (In this way you can get an empty array as an answer)
     * group {String} The id of the group you want this user to belong.
 Note that it has to be a valid MongoDB _id.
 It's best if you use the values that you got when you list your groups with the [/json/groups/list](#list-groups) route.
+    * customData {Object} You can upload custom informations to the user.
+You can save any kind of information.
+It is up to you, how you want to use it!

 ####Answer:
 Three different arrays: